-The purpose of this Feasibility Study is to determine the feasibility of 899 MW aggregate injection at the Missile Site 345 kV POI (for delivery to PSCo network loads) resulting from the proposed 299 MW output of GI-2016-15 in addition to the planned 600 MW output from GI-2016-3, which has the same POI, was assumed to be in service and included in the models.
-Towards this purpose, the study also identifies the transmission improvements needed to enable delivery of the combined 899 MW electrical output to PSCo network loads - that is, for GI-2016-15 to qualify as NRIS.
-This request was studied as a stand-alone generator interconnection that excluded any other new generation requests existing in the PSCo Generator Interconnection Request queue, including additional requests to physically connect to the Rush Creek Gen-Tie.
+The purpose of this Feasibility Study is to determine the feasibility of aggregate injection at the Missile Site 345 kV POI (for delivery to PSCo network loads) resulting from the proposed 150 MW output of GI-2016-19 in addition to the planned 600 MW output from GI-2016-3, which has the same POI, was assumed to be in service and in the models.
+Towards this purpose, the study also identifies the transmission improvements needed to enable delivery of the combined 750 MW electrical output to PSCo network loads - that is, network upgrades needed for GI-2016-19 to qualify as NRIS.